HACC2018/Mea-Kanu/README.md

 # Mea-Kanu

+The purpose of Mea Kanu is to use technology to inspire the youth to mālama of our native endangered species.
-Mea Kanu is a mobile application that uses Plant Identification through leading edge machine learning and artificial intelligence techniques known as fine grain categorization.
-The major technologies involved are python, javascript, HTTP,back end as a service (BaaS), artificial intellgence, neural networks, machine learning.
+Mea Kanu uses plant identification through image recognition and leading edge machine learning with artificial intelligence techniques known as fine grain categorization.
+The major technologies involved are python, vue, javascript, HTTP, artificial intellgence, neural networks, machine learning.
+Our app also serves as a extension of the Hawaiian culture by integrating Lāʻau Lapaʻau (Hawaiian Plant Medicine) knowledge into the applicationʻs database.
+Mea Kanu is one way that Hawaiians refer to plants.

 1. [Introduction](#Introduction)
 2. [Installation](#Installation)